microsoft/fast/README.md

 ## Joining the Community

 Looking to get answers to questions or engage with us in realtime?
 Our community is most active [on Discord](https://discord.gg/FcSNfg4).
-You can also ask for help on [Stack Overflow](https://stackoverflow.com/questions/tagged/fast-dna), submit requests and issues on [Github](https://github.com/Microsoft/fast-dna/issues/new/choose), or join us by contributing on [some good first issues via Github](https://github.com/Microsoft/fast-dna/labels/good%20first%20issue).
+Submit requests and issues on [Github](https://github.com/Microsoft/fast/issues/new/choose), or join us by contributing on [some good first issues via Github](https://github.com/Microsoft/fast/labels/good%20first%20issue).

 We look forward to building an amazing open source community with you!